tatumio/tatum-php/docs/Api/BitcoinApi.md

  Send BTC to blockchain addresses.

  Bitcoin transactions are based on UTXOs.
 "UTXO" stands for "Unspent Transaction Output".
 A UTXO is the amount of BTC/satoshis that remains at a Bitcoin address after a cryptocurrency transaction involving this address has been performed.
 The UTXO can then be used as input for a new cryptocurrency transaction.
 For more information about Bitcoin transactions and UTXO, see the <a href="https://developer.bitcoin.org/devguide/transactions.html" target="_blank">Bitcoin user documentation</a>.
-To check UTXOs in a transaction, see the <a href="#btcgetutxo">API for getting information about a transaction output (UTXO) in a Bitcoin transaction</a>.
+To check UTXOs in a transaction, see the <a href="https://apidoc.tatum.io/tag/Bitcoin/#operation/btcgetutxo">API for getting information about a transaction output (UTXO) in a Bitcoin transaction</a>.

  You can build a BTC transaction by one of the following methods: